The Best Time of Year to Visit San Francisco, CA

 Things to Do in July in San Francisco

-Also in July take in a free outdoor concert at Stern Grove or an outdoor movie night in one of San Francisco’s many parks with Sundown Cinema
+Also in July, take in a free outdoor concert at Stern Grove or an outdoor movie night in one of San Francisco’s many parks with Sundown Cinema

-Baseball Game in San Francisco
+Baseball Game at Oracle Park in San Francisco, CA.

 Things to Do in August in San Francisco

-Burning Man is a week-long festival that started here in San Francisco at Baker Beach and has since moved to the desert.
+Burning Man is a week-long festival in San Francisco at Baker Beach and has since moved to the desert.
 The city EMPTIES out during Burning Man as most of the population heads off to the desert.
 This means, it’s a great time to visit San Francisco in the summer without crowds.
 You may also be able to find better hotel prices!

 Fall in San Francisco